 Blackburn College is committed to the promotion of equality, diversity and providing a supportive environment for all members of our community.
 Our commitment means that this policy has been reviewed to ensure that it does not discriminate (either intentionally or unintentionally) on the basis of any of the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation and meets our obligations under the Equality Act 2010.
 Therefore, this policy has no adverse impact on any of the above protected groups.
+Section 3.1 outlines the equality in practice during the investigation process.

-Author: Head of the Quality of Education
+Author: Head of Quality Assurance and Enhancement

-Owner: Head of the Quality of Education
+Owner: Head of Quality Assurance and Enhancement

-Date last approved: July 2021
+Date last approved: July 2022

-Date of review: July 2022
+Date of review: January 2024

-Consulted with: Head of Quality and Standards (FE and WBL) Head of Quality and
+Consulted with: Director of Quality Innovation

-Standards (HE),

 Consultation date/s Not Applicable

-Date of approval: 10 November 2022
+Date of approval: 21 February 2024

 Approved by: Policies and Procedures Committee

-Next Review July 2024
+Next Review September 2025